syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/areas.md

 {% endhighlight %}
 {% endtabs %}

-12. Run the application.
+12.Run the application.
 Syncfusion ASP.NET Core calendar control will render in the web browser on the **Products**(`localhost:[port]/products/home/index`) page.

 ![ASP.NET Core calendar Control output](images/aspnetcore-calendar.png)

 ### Areas with Razor Pages

-1. Create an ASP.NET Core web application with Razor pages.
+1.Create an ASP.NET Core web application with Razor pages.
 Refer to [this](https://ej2.syncfusion.com/aspnetcore/documentation/getting-started/razor-pages/) documentation to get started with ASP.NET Core application.

-2. Create the folders `Areas/<area name>/Pages` to the application root like the below structure.
+2.Create the folders `Areas/<area name>/Pages` to the application root like the below structure.

 ![Add Area template](images/products-pages.png)

-3. Add the Razor Page in the `~/Areas/Products/Pages/` folder location.
+3.Add the Razor Page in the `~/Areas/Products/Pages/` folder location.

 ![Add razor pages in Area](images/areas-razor-page.png)

-4. Move the Razor View Imports `_ViewImports.cshtml` and Razor View Start `_ViewStart.cshtml` files from `~/Pages/` to the application root folder to share the common layout and view imports to all Razor Pages.
+4.Move the Razor View Imports `_ViewImports.cshtml` and Razor View Start `_ViewStart.cshtml` files from `~/Pages/` to the application root folder to share the common layout and view imports to all Razor Pages.

 ![Common layout for all razor pages](images/razor-view-files.png)

 >You can also add the `_ViewImports.cshtml` and `_ViewStart.cshtml` files to the appropriate Pages folder under areas if you want to maintain it separately.

-5. Open the `_ViewImports.cshtml` file and import the `Syncfusion.EJ2` package.
+5.Open the `_ViewImports.cshtml` file and import the `Syncfusion.EJ2` package.

 {% tabs %}
 {% highlight c# tabtitle="~/_ViewImports.cshtml" %}